AlgTUDelft/pystreed/README.md

 * `max_num_nodes` : The maximum number of _branching_ nodes in the tree.
 * `min_leaf_node_size` : The minimum number of samples required in each leaf node.
 * `time_limit` : The run time limit in seconds.
 If the time limit is exceeded a possibly non-optimal tree is returned.
 * `feature_ordering` : The order in which the features are considered for branching.
 Default is `"gini"` which sorts the features by gini-impurity decrease.
-The alternative (and default for survival analysis) is `"in-order"` which considers the feature in order of appearance.
+The alternative (and default for regression and survival analysis) is `"in-order"` which considers the feature in order of appearance.
 * `hyper_tune` : Use STreeD's special hyper-tune method.
 * `use_branch_caching` : Enables or disables the use of branch caching.
 * `use_dataset_caching` : Enables or disables the use of dataset caching.